-Last update: November, 2011.
-This post was really itching for an update because so many of you emailed me with questions, recommendations and information about what I use in the kitchen.
+So many of you emailed me with questions, recommendations and information about what I use in the kitchen, and this post is filled with all the answers.
 I’m hardly able to keep up with replying to individual emails so here are all your questions answered, hopefully.
 There is a WEALTH of information in the comments section below and we’ve got some very helpful folks chiming in with tips and advice.
 Do go through that.

 I get many mails from readers looking for Mumbai’s best baking suppliers or cookware vendors.
 Lots of you are interested in finding the best places to buy food products such as imported cheeses, imported meats, herbs, spices, and chocolates in Mumbai.
 Buying home kitchen equipment is also top of the list.